 That’s right it is over!
 The ‘free upgrade’ period to Windows 10 also known as GWX (Get Windows 10) based on the name of the files Microsoft secretly downloaded onto users machines in hopes that they would unwilling install Windows 10.
 Clicking on the Get Windows 10 icon in the taskbar tray now brings up this “too bad, so sad” message:

-However, while the Get Windows 10 notifications have ended, Microsoft Unfortunately, we could not get stock quote MSFT this time. is going to take their time in getting the GWX
+However, while the Get Windows 10 notifications have ended, Microsoft MSFT 99,76 +0,71 +0,72% is going to take their time in getting the GWX

 crapware application off users machines.
 There is a slight chance Microsoft may reintroduce the offer this fall (one reason why they are not in a hurry to remove GWX from those machines still running Windows 7/8.1) as not as many people had upgraded as they had expected.